 A root canal is usually the recommended procedure to save a tooth that has become infected, rather than extraction.
 By having root canal treatment, the tooth can remain in position and maintain its role in supporting jaw bone structures, bite balance and proper chewing.

-Tooth replacement options such as a bridge, or implant and crown are more costly procedures than a single root canal and crown.
+- Tooth replacement options such as a bridge, or implant and crown are more costly procedures than a single root canal and dental crown.

 Dr. Rodriguez may recommend that a root canal specialist, or Endodontist, perform a root canal procedure.
 We then work closely with one of our outstanding local Endodontists to treat the tooth and coordinate placement of a dental crown following completion of the root canal.